 Students are expected to participate in all graded discussions.
 While there is great flexibility in online courses, this is not a self-paced course.
-Discussions are due on Fridays, however you will benefit more from them if your make your first post early in the week.
+Discussions are due on Wednesdays, however you will benefit more from them if your make your first post earlier.